s-thom/linter-config/README.md

 Then reference it in your project's linter config (shown below).

+As of version `1.1`, the linters themselves are marked as peerDependencies, so will need to be installed separately.
+Commands for that are provided

 ### ESLint

 The default configuration is for browser when using a transpiler (like Babel).
 Using it in your own project is easy: